prondubuisi/psalmoutput/report.md

 The CiviCRM team faced a similar issue when integrating PHPUnit as part of their CI/CD Jenkins tool chain so the created a [Bootstrap](https://github.com/civicrm/civicrm-core/blob/master/tests/phpunit/CiviTest/bootstrap.php) file to pull in dependcies(classes and functions) required by Civicore.
 Psalm had an `Autoloader` directive for cases like this and the directive was utilized in solving this issue.

 Adding the Bootstrap file through the autoloader directive eliminated the false Classes/Functions not found errors.
-See more information on the implementation in the [documentation] (section).
+See more information on the implementation in the [documentation](https://github.com/prondubuisi/psalmoutput/blob/master/report.md#documentation-on-integrating-civicrm-core-with-jenkins-and-github) Section.

 ## Phase 7
 ### Fixing Civi-core errors as detected by Psalm

-Yes here is a link of a [failing test ](https://github.com/prondubuisi/civi-mirror/pull/6)  with Psalm integrated on a mirror repository.
-Notice that even though the analysis complete Psalm

-## P
-2. Can Psalm tests pass even with legacy errors?

- Yes here is a link to a [passing test](https://github.com/prondubuisi/civi-mirror/pull/10) with legacy errors in place

- See the [Documentation](https://psalm.dev/docs/running_psalm/dealing_with_code_issues/#using-a-baseline-file) for more Information on this

- 3. Are Psalm errors fixable?

- Yes, here is a link to a pull request to show that https://github.com/civicrm/civicrm-core/pull/15043

- With the pull request merged, Psalm no longer flags this errors
+An Important part of this project was determining if errors detected by Psalm static analysis were fixable.
+To assetain this we analysed a [section](https://github.com/civicrm/civicrm-core/tree/master/api/v3/examples) of Civi-core codebase and I submitted [pull request](https://github.com/civicrm/civicrm-core/pull/15043) to fix the errors detected.
+Merging the pull request to the codebase eliminated the errors on second static analysis.

 # Todo

-Continue working with the CiviCRM team until the feature is completely integrated
+* Continue working with the CiviCRM team to Integrate Psalm as part of CI/CD Tool chain
+* Fix more Legacy Codebase errors dectected by Psalm

 # Documentation on Integrating CiviCRM core with Jenkins and Github